-- item tool Items are the elements that are actually providing any (visual) meaning to the diagram.
-Item-Tool deals with moving them around.
-The tool makes sure the right subset of selected elements are moved (e.g. you don't want to move a nested item if its parent item is already moved, this gives funny visual effects) - On click: find an item, if found become the grabbed tool and set the item as focused.
-If a used clicked on a handle position that is taken into account - On motion: move the selected items (only the ones that have no selected parent items) - · On release: release grab and release item rubberband tool If no handle or item is selected a rubberband selection is started.
+Items are the elements that are actually providing any (visual) meaning to the diagram.
+ItemTool deals with moving them around.
+The tool makes sure the right subset of selected elements are moved (e.g. you don't want to move a nested item if its parent item is already moved, this gives funny visual effects)

+- On click: find an item, if found become the grabbed tool and set the item as focused.
+If a used clicked on a handle position that is taken into account - On motion: move the selected items (only the ones that have no selected parent items) - On release: release grab and release item rubberband tool scroll and zoom tool